Diana Ross Says She Felt Violated By A New Orleans TSA Agent

 The Motown megastar says she’s not blaming the airline she flew (Delta), but she is calling out the female TSA agent who went too far when patting her down as she went through security.
 Ross says she felt “violated” when the woman put her hands between the singer’s legs (front and back), and when she complained, the agent said she was just “doing her job.”

-But Ross is crying foul, saying that she has traveled through security often, and never has had this experience.
+But Ross is crying foul, saying that she has traveled through security often and has never had this experience.
 Ross took to Twitter to explain how she was feeling.

 “Its not what was done but how, I am feeling violated – I still feel her hands between my legs, front and back ( saying to me it her job,) WOW!!really mixed emotions I always like to see the good things but not feeling good right now.”